Table Of Contents

 - The 4 methods to create an outline of your story:

 - Steps to create an outline of your story

 You want to write the next Friends.
 How do you think the writers did it?
 Do you think they just went with it then and there without a plan?
 Or do you think that they just went “Hmm, what do we do new this week?”

 If you think their hit show was unplanned, you’re wrong.
 They might have tweaked it a little here and there, but what’s the real secret?
-Creating an outline at the beginning.
+Creating an outline at the beginning is the best way to write a short story.
 From the first moment Rachel and Ross spoke, the writers knew how it would end.
 Were they on a break or not?
-Them having a baby, falling in love again was all planned.
+Them having a baby, falling in love again, was all planned.

 Not knowing where or how to start writing is the biggest obstacle for many people.
-The easiest way to start penning your story is by making an outline for it as it guides you towards the right direction.
-It not only makes it more organised for you to write but also easier.
+The easiest way to start penning your story is by making an outline for it as it guides you in the right direction.
+It not only makes it more organized for you to write but also easier.
 Ofcourse, if you get new ideas, you can always change your story.

 This article is going to act as a small guide that can help you create a story outline.

 An outline is the skeleton of your book.
 It helps you organize your ideas and what you want to write.
 It acts as a pathway to write your book.
 You wouldn’t go to a destination without planning before, do you?
 Same thing when it comes to writing your book.

 1. Things to do in Dubai

 3. Victoria’s Secret.